ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >
 >    *Target architecture specific DWARF address spaces may correspond
 >    to hardware supported facilities such as memory utilizing base
->    address registers, scratchpad memory, and memory with special
+>    address registers, scratch pad memory, and memory with special
 >    interleaving.
 The size of addresses in these address spaces is
 >    not necessarily the same as the size of addresses in the default
 >    address space.
 Their access and allocation may be hardware